prcutler/paulcutler.org/content/project/songmatrix/index.md

 ##  Project Overview

 This project uses a USB microphone plugged into a Raspberry Pi to record a 10 second audio sample every three minutes.
 That sample is then sent to Shazam for identification and sends a MQTT message with the artist name and song title.
-The MQTT message is received by an Adafruit S3 Matrix Portal which scrolls the song information.
+The MQTT message is received by an Adafruit S3 MatrixPortal which scrolls the song information.
+The project was updated in the summer of 2025 and you can now use one or two LED matrices with the Adafruit S3 MatrixPortal.

 Source code: [GitHub](https://github.com/prcutler/songmatrix)